matgyver/matgyver.github.com/aviation/main.md

 StratuX
 -----
 The StratuX allows for a person to build their own ADS-B IN receiver.
 Using a Raspberry Pi, some Software Defined Radios (SDRs) and a version of Linux to run it all and you have a portable receiver that can provide you with aircraft and weather information.

+It is very easy to build one of these units.
+But of course I wanted to take it a step further and add additional features to the unit.
+Speificially I looked at an internal battery system, an OLED display to display additional information and a Carbon Monoxide sensor.
+You can view my work with this on this page: [StratuX Project](/aviation/stratux/stratux.md)

+I also did a WINGS course talking about ADS-B, the importance of ADS-B and also building a StratuX unit.
+You can see my PowerPoint presentation for this here: [ADS-B Presentation April 2016](https://1drv.ms/p/s!AvCbHdocSd5Jl20Pn4AjiUSgs5ch)